JBraunsmaJr/UniGrader/README.md

 If you plan on contributing to this library you will need the `Net6.0` SDK installed.

+## Notes
+For now, must run the framework as a console application on the host machine.
+There is more work to be done before docker deployment is ready.

 ## Current Grading Types
 - [Question / Answer](UniGrader/docs/qa.md)